pebble-dev/developer.rebble.io/source/tutorials/js-watchface-tutorial/part1.md

 We need to implement a function to draw the hands, to prevent duplicating the same drawing code for hours and minutes.
-We're going to use a series of ``CanvasRenderingContext2D`` methods to accomplish the desired effect.
+We're going to use a series of ``CanvasRenderingContext2D`` methods to accomplish the desired effect in the `draw` callback we added earlier.

 First we need to find the center point in our display: